parkji30/Data-Visualizer/README.md

 # Treemap Visualizer
-Visually representing byte size of files by creating a Tree.
+Visually showing byte size of files by creating a tree filled with nodes representing each file within a folder.

-The nodes of the tree are individual data files.

 Dependencies